FelicianoTech/www.feliciano.tech/src/content/about.md

 ## Summary

-U.S. Navy Cyber Warfare Sailor, Developer Evangelist at CircleCI, and recovering citizen of Colbert Nation.
+U.S. Navy Cyber Warfare Sailor, Developer Advocate at CircleCI, and recovering citizen of Colbert Nation.

 I'm a mix of developer, sys admin, product manager, and dreamer.
 With that being said, I'm still secretly waiting for the call to be picked up by the New York Mets as a starting shortstop (I did mention dreamer right?).
 Driven by my ever expanding skillset, competitiveness, and passion for open-source, design, and quality - Plan A for me, simply put, <strong>is to change the world</strong>.